-Sample description SEC-UPLC (%) HCP (ng/mg) Protein A membrane eluate (without UF) ^a 100 606 Protein A membrane eluate (with UF) ^b 99.9 918°
+Sample description SEC-UPLC (%) HCP (ng/mg) Protein A membrane eluate (without UF) ^a 100 606 Protein A membrane eluate (with UF) ^b 99.9 918° chromatography-ultra-high performance liquid chromatography.

 Notes: "Sample from a single cycle.
 "Sample from a pooled eluate of 40 cycles.
 "HCP concentration in the UF filtrate was approximately 50 ng/mL, suggesting the limited passage of HCPs through the membrane and minimal recycling back into the system.